Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA

-\textbf{Operator-centric methods.} These methods mediate between the two extremes by manipulating tables through a compact space of composable operations, preserving structural reasoning while remaining simpler to generate than full programs.
-CoTable~\cite{wang2024chain-of-table-CoTable} treats iterative table transformation itself as the reasoning chain, while AutoPrep~\cite{fan2025autoprep} organizes a multi-agent (planner/programmer/executor) pipeline to produce a question-aware preprocessed table passed to a separate QA model.
-Although effective, these frameworks typically require multiple LLM calls (up to 10) and often rely on very large models (\textgreater 70B parameters), which raises latency and cost concerns for real-time use, and the operator-pipeline panel.
-Our work retains the benefits of structured operators but generates them in a single step with small models.
+\textbf{Operator-centric methods.} These methods mediate between the two extremes by manipulating tables through composable operations, preserving structural reasoning while remaining simpler to generate than full programs.
+CoTable~\cite{wang2024chain-of-table-CoTable} treats iterative table transformation as the reasoning chain, while AutoPrep~\cite{fan2025autoprep} organizes a multi-agent (planner/programmer/executor) pipeline to produce a question-aware preprocessed table passed to a separate QA model.
+Compared to text2sql, such paradigms fit more in semi-structured and dirty tabular data and provide better transparency and explainability.
+However, they require multiple LLM calls (up to 10) and super large models ($\ge$70B parameters), raising latency and cost concerns for real-time use.